Research Projects

 Our Current Focus

 This is a multi-session study offering a 14-day at-home training program for stress reduction in IBS.
 There will also be two study appointments at CMU, each about 90 minutes long, and a remote follow-up.
 You may be eligible to participate if you are 18 years or older, diagnosed with IBS, fully vaccinated for COVID-19, and available 3-4 months for brief study activities.
-We are actively enrolling participants and collecting data.
+We are actively collecting data, but this study is closed for enrollment.

 In this remote study, participants complete online monthly writing activities once a month for 6 months, respond to questionnaires, and agree to use a special pill bottle for your aromatase inhibitor medication.
 We are actively enrolling participants and collecting data.